-- O When cooking small meals, use only small electric appliances.

-- O When necessary, pre-heat your oven for no more than 10 minutes.

-- O Carefully plan your use of the oven.

-When possible, avoid using range

-burners that are less efficient than a

-closed oven.
-A complete meal can be

-- cooked in the oven as economically as one food item.
+- O When cooking small meals, use only small electric appliances. - O When necessary, pre-heat your oven for no more than 10 minutes. - O Carefully plan your use of the oven.
+When possible, avoid using range burners that are less efficient than a closed oven.
+A complete meal can be cooked in the oven as economically as one food item

-- O Check all range burners.
+- O Resist peeking into the oven.
+Every time you open the door, you lose heat. - O Check all range burners.
 If the flame on your natural gas stove burns with a yellow rather than a clear blue flame, improper combustion is occurring.
 Something may be clogging the burner outlets air inlets.
 Turn off the natural gas, remove the burner and clean these areas with a wire pipe cleaner and vacuum cleaner.
-If the flame color does not change, call a qualified specialist. - O Use flat-bottomed pans with covers and match the size of the pots and pans to the size of your burners.
+If the flame color does not change, call a gualified specialist. - Use flat-bottomed pans with covers and match the size of the pots and pans to the size of your burners.
 Also, minimize the amount of water in pans and use the lowest heat setting needed.